creyke/WaitForDebugger/README.md

 # WaitForDebugger
-Adds the ability to easily wait for a debugger connection before a .NET Core application executes
+Adds the ability to easily wait for a debugger connection before a .NET Core application executes.